spinen/laravel-discourse-sso/readme.md

             // Full name on Discourse if the user is new or
             // if SiteSetting.sso_overrides_name is set
             'name' => 'name',

+            // Groups to make sure that the user is *NOT* part of in a comma seperated string
+            // NOTE: Cannot have spaces in the names & the groups must already exist in Discourse
+            // There is not a way to specify the exact list of groups that a user is in, so
+            // you will may want to send the inverse of the 'add_groups' 'remove_groups' => null,

             // If the email has not been verified, set this to true 'require_activation' => false,